IanMH-NetSecDev/BitLocker-Remote-Configuration/README.md

 # Enable BitLocker via TPM with Recovery Key Export

 A simple, automated PowerShell script to enable BitLocker encryption on a drive using TPM and safely export the recovery key for backup.
-Designed for use with deployment tools like **PDQ Deploy**.
-It is highly recommended to use a second script before this one to ensure the drive paths are writable.
+Designed for use with deployment tools like **Ansible** and **PDQ Deploy**.
+Note, the drive paths specified

 ---

 ## Overview

-This script helps you:
+This script will:
 - Enable **BitLocker encryption** on a chosen drive (default `C:`).
 - Add a **TPM protector** if one doesn’t exist.
 - Add a **recovery password protector**.
 - Export the recovery key to a **network location** with metadata for easy identification.
 - Integrate smoothly with automated deployments using **exit codes** for error handling.

----
+## Configuration

+$MountPoint = "C:"                      # Drive to encrypt
+$EncryptionMethod = "XtsAes256"         # Encryption strength
+$ExportPath = "\\network\share"         # Folder to save recovery key
+$Version = "Enable Bitlocker v2.1 PDQ"  # Script version

 ## How It Works
 ```text